-Sweating too much -- when the temperature is cool, when you are at rest, or at other unusual times
+Sweating too much, even when the temperature is cool, when you're at rest, or at other unusual times

-A loss of feeling in the feet (your health care provider will check this with a brush-like instrument called a monofilament)
+Loss of feeling in the feet (this is checked with a brush-like instrument called a monofilament)

 Drop in blood pressure when you stand up after sitting or lying down